DynamoDS/Dynamo/README.md

 - For remote systems with GPUs and virtual machines with hardware-acceleration, background preview is now visible.

 Additional Updates and Improvements
+- New Chapters and expansion of the [Dynamo Primer](http://dynamobim.com/learn/)
 - Easier to parse node overloads in Search
 - Node to Code Stabilization
 - Improved Export Image of Canvas functionality